 Sparkling Stream of Tears: As demonstrated by Trowa, Quatre, Relena, and Catherine (especially in the aptly-titled episode "Catherine's Tears"), and in episode 48 by Dorothy and Wufei.

 Sociopathic Soldier: Several on all sides.
-A few of the Gundam pilots are misanthropic loners that can kill people without a second thought (Quatre seems to be the only one that regrets having to kill people), while in episode 12 Wufei and Major Sally take on a trio of soldiers that started trashing a restaurant because the shopkeeper dared to ask them to pay for the food they ate.
+At beginning of the series before their Character Development, the Gundam pilots are misanthropic loners that can kill people without a second thought (Quatre seems to be the only one that regrets having to kill people), while in episode 12 Wufei and Major Sally take on a trio of Alliance soldiers that started trashing a restaurant because the shopkeeper dared to ask them to pay for the food they ate.
 They then try and justify it by saying that they protect the country, so what right does the shopkeeper have?
-Their commander isn't any better, murdering the country's original, peace-advocate leader and eventually conspiring to hand the country over to OZ.
-Some of OZ's own soldiers were prepared to wipe out 300 miles of countryside in a nuclear explosion in order to wipe out the Gundams while they were all in one place, and did it gleefully.
+Their commander isn't any better, deposing the country's original, peace-advocating leader and eventually conspiring to hand the country over to OZ.

 State Sec: OZ zig-zags the trope.
 It starts off as a official elite force of the regular Alliance forces, but was really a covert military branch of the Romefeller Foundation.
 And once Romefeller takes over the world, OZ becomes the regular military.